Inter-City Visit and Leadership Conference

 In September 2016, the Chamber’s Partnership for a Sustainable Community hosted nearly 80 travelers as they explored Boulder and Denver, Colorado.

-Chapel Hill Mayor Pam Hemminger, Hillsborough Mayor Tom Stevens, and Commissioner Earl McKee, chair of the Orange County Board of Commissioners, served as honorary co-chairs of the 2016 Inter-City Visit.
+Chapel Hill Mayor Pam Hemminger, Hillsborough Mayor Tom Stevens, and Commissioner Earl McKee, former chair of the Orange County Board of Commissioners, served as honorary co-chairs of the 2016 Inter-City Visit.

 - Learn more about the trip by viewing the Storify of social media